 - Image / or video

-Firstly, those people who just want a Plumber will read the first paragraph, see the image of the van (build authority and professionalism) and call the Plumber.
-Other people will want more information which they can find further down the page.
+Firstly, those people who want a Plumber will read the first paragraph, see the van’s image (build authority and professionalism) and call the Plumber.
+Other people will want more information, which they can find further down the page.
 Is this cheating at SEO?
 Absolutely NOT.
-You are providing relevant information to the user and Google will love you for it.
+You are providing relevant information to the user, and Google will love you for it.
 How content is structured and written on a page is the “new” SEO.

-The second benefit is that your website will start to be found for a combination of the words on the page – semantic search – in the example above the Plumber could be found by customers and potential customers looking for “Smith Plumbing”,”emergency Plumber near me”, “Emergency Plumber in Bristol”, “Best24 hour emergency plumbing service in Bristol”, “emergency plumber Bristol reviews” and dozens more search terms.
-If you were a Plumber would you rather be found for one big keyword or multiple relevant customer converting keywords?
+The second benefit is that your website will start to be found for a combination of the words on the page – semantic search – in the example above, the Plumber could be seen by customers and potential customers looking for “Smith Plumbing,” “emergency plumber near me,” “Emergency Plumber in Bristol,” “Best24 hour emergency plumbing service in Bristol”, “emergency plumber Bristol reviews” and dozens of more search terms.
+If you were a Plumber, would you instead be found for one big keyword or multiple relevant customers converting keywords?
 I thought so, and so does Google.

 The historic way of ‘link building’ was to get as many links from as many places as possible.
-This year we has a very large company contact us about their SEO and they were horrified when we suggested that they needed to remove their 1.4 MILLION links back to their website as they had spent a fortune over the years buying the links.
-Irrelevant links, and the more you have the more detrimental it is, highlights to Google the irrelevance of your website – regardless of how relevant it might be.
+This year we have a huge company contact us about their SEO, and they were horrified when we suggested that they needed to remove their 1.4 MILLION links back to their website as they had spent a fortune over the years buying the links.
+Irrelevant links, and the more you have, the more detrimental it is, highlights to Google the irrelevance of your website – regardless of how relevant it might be.

-Today, a few, relevant links is far better than a Million links back to your website.
+Today, a few relevant links are far better than a Million links back to your website.
 Today, links have to be built through engaging relationships.
-Taking our Plumber once more, a link back from the ‘Gas Safe register’, a local plumbing centre or bathroom showroom, and a few local websites that like his information would be enough.
+Taking our Plumber once more, a link back from the ‘Gas Safe register,’ a local plumbing center or bathroom showroom, and a few local websites like his information would be enough.

-Even though we still get a some companies like this now, a few years ago when we suggested businesses should be on Facebook I was normally told “Facebook – that is for teenagers isn’t it?
+Even though we still get some companies like this now, a few years ago when we suggested businesses should be on Facebook, I was normally told, “Facebook – that is for teenagers, isn’t it?
 That is not our market”.
 If done well, Facebook can drive more traffic and paying customers to your door than your website.
-Facebook’s largest user group is 25 to 34 year olds, second largest is the 35 to 44 years old age group.
-The 45 to 54 year olds are using Facebook more than teenagers, and as nearly as much as 18 to 24 year old.
+Facebook’s largest user group is 25 to 34-year-olds, the second largest in the 35 to 44 years old age group.
+The 45 to 54-year-olds use Facebook more than teenagers, and as nearly as much as 18 to 24 years old.

 Facebook allows a business to build a brand, engage customers, get customer reviews and instant customer feedback.
-Unlike reviews on your website which potential customer may see if they visit your website, a review on Facebook is seen immediately by all of the users friends and if their friend ‘likes’ the comment – all of their friends, friends.
+Unlike reviews on your website, which potential customers may see if they visit your website, a study on Facebook is seen immediately by all of the user’s friends, and if their friend ‘likes’ the comment – all of their friends, friends.
 More and more of our customers are getting leads from Facebook.
-People are asking their friends for suggestions on businesses to use and getting dozens of suggestions back – if you are on Facebook you are more likely to get a direct link to your contact information.
+People ask their friends for suggestions on businesses to use and get dozens of requests back – if you are on Facebook, you are more likely to get a direct link to your contact information.